-- AI Builder is a Power Platform capability for teams with the business expertise to easily automate processes and predict outcomes to improve business performance.
+- AI Builder is a Microsoft Power Platform capability for teams with the business expertise to easily automate processes and predict outcomes to improve business performance.
 AI Builder is a turnkey solution that brings the power of Microsoft AI through a point-and-click experience.

 Power Automate makes it possible to grow your business productivity by automating repetitive, time-consuming tasks.
 Power Automate provides a better way to get things done across your organization through digital and robotic process automation.
 For the upcoming release, Power Automate is investing in three key areas: Empowering citizen developers to build powerful automation across the 300+ connectors, UI flows automate mundane, rules-based tasks with point-and-click simplicity whether the app is old or new, on-premises or in the cloud, and enables modelling and running human-driven business process with the modern approval and business process flow features.

-Power Platform offers a range of governance and administration capabilities that span Power Apps, Power Automate, and Common Data Service.
+Microsoft Power Platform offers a range of governance and administration capabilities that span Power Apps, Power Automate, and Common Data Service.
 These capabilities are designed to help the administrators and IT Professionals in the organization to help set up, secure, manage, govern, and monitor the use and adoption of the platform and its components across the enterprise.

-Data integration provides built-in connectivity to the Power Platform and more, with data across hundreds of business systems, enabling rich and intelligent experiences.
-The Common Data Model provides semantic consistency for canonical business entities across Dynamics 365 and Common Data Service, increasing value and saving time for application developers, ISV partners, and integrators.
+Data integration provides built-in connectivity to Microsoft Power Platform and more, with data across hundreds of business systems, enabling rich and intelligent experiences.
+Common Data Model provides semantic consistency for canonical business entities across Dynamics 365 and Common Data Service, increasing value and saving time for application developers, ISV partners, and integrators.

 The Dynamics 365 features coming in the 2020 release wave 1 have been summarized in a separate release plan.